gauravxshukla/frontend-practice/quizQuestions/JavascriptQuestions.md

 **Edge case:** `splice` returns the deleted elements, not the modified array.

 ---
 ### 6. What is a Currying Function?
-Explain with an Example
+Explain with an Example?
-Currying converts a multi-argument function into a series of single-argument functions.
+Currying is the process of transforming a function with multiple arguments into a sequence of nested functions, each accepting only one argument at a time.

 ```javascript
 function add(a) {